AIFI raises concern over high steel prices with PM

-New Delhi, July 30 (IANS) The disruption caused by coronavirus has impacted India's automotive industry, as well as the automotive component and forging sector.
+New Delhi: The disruption caused by coronavirus has impacted India's automotive industry, as well as the automotive component and forging sector.
 While the industry has been reviving from the second wave of the pandemic, the rapid increase in steel prices has hammered the forging sector.

 The Association of Indian Forging Industry (AIFI) has written to Prime Minister Narendra Modi, expressing their concern about the high steel prices by the Indian steel industry, and sought his immediate intervention for withdrawal on the high prices in order to save the Indian forging and auto component industries from a major crisis.